 Guide for Aviation Medical Examiners

-AME Assisted Special Issuance (AASI) is a process that provides Examiners the ability to reissue an airman medical certificate to an applicant who has a medical condition that is disqualifying under Title 14 of the Code of Federal Regulations, (14 CFR) part 67.
+AME Assisted Special Issuance (AASI) is a process that provides AMEs the ability to reissue an airman medical certificate to an applicant who has a medical condition that is disqualifying under Title 14 of the Code of Federal Regulations, (14 CFR) part 67.
 This AASI is for an applicant with a history of Angina Pectoris; Atherectomy; Brachytherapy; Coronary Bypass Grafting; Myocardial Infarction; Percutaneous Transluminal Angioplasty (PTCA); Rotoblation; or Stent Insertion for any class.

 The FAA physicians provide the initial certification decision and grant the Authorization for Special Issuance of a Medical Certificate (Authorization) in accordance with 14 CFR § 67.401.
 The Authorization letter is accompanied by attachments that specify the information that treating physician(s) must provide for the issuance determination.
 If this is first-time application for an AASI for the above disease/condition, and the airman has all the requisite medical information necessary for a determination, you must defer and submit all of the documentation to the AMCD or your RFS for the initial determination.

-The AME must defer medical certification if the applicant has:
+The AME must defer medical certification if:

 • Any other disqualifying medical conditions or therapy not previously reported;